-- If deemed appropriate by the Dean, the student will meet with the Dean, the staff member named in the grievance, and the staff member's direct supervisor.
-This conference shall take place within 10 work days of the submission of the formal grievance statement.
-Within five work days, after the conference, the student will be informed in writing of the outcome of this meeting. - Step 2 If a mutually satisfactory outcome is not achieved, the student may appeal the outcome to the College Hearing Board.
+- If deemed appropriate by the Dean, the student will meet again with the Dean; the Dean may also request participation from the staff member named in the grievance and the staff member's direct supervisor.
+All meetings shall take place within 10 work days of the submission of the formal grievance statement.
+Within five work days of the meeting, the student will be informed in writing of the outcome. - If a student wishes to have another person present at any step of the formal procedure, they may request the presence of a nonlegal advisor.